 Columbia Man Sentenced for Meth Trafficking

 JEFFERSON CITY, Mo. – A Columbia, Missouri, man was sentenced in federal court today for methamphetamine trafficking after he received a large package of methamphetamine shipped from California to distribute locally.

-Travis Jay Hall, 39, was sentenced by U.S. District Judge Stephen R. Bough to 10 years in federal prison without parole.
+Bryan Patton Tullous, 39, was sentenced by U.S. District Judge Stephen R. Bough to 10 years and 11 months in federal prison without parole.

 On Sept.
 2, 2021, Tullous pleaded guilty to participating in a conspiracy to distribute methamphetamine.

 On April 26, 2019, law enforcement officers intercepted a package from California that had been shipped to the residence shared by Tullous and co-defendant Cassiopeia Marie Blaise, 37.
 The package contained approximately 5.6 pounds of methamphetamine in five individual packages that weighed approximately one pound (453 grams) each, for a total of 2.209 kilograms of methamphetamine.
 Officers conducted surveillance of the residence as the package was delivered to the front porch.
 Both Tullous and Blaise were outside; Blaise retrieved the package and took it inside the residence while Tullous was in a neighbor’s yard.
 Officers took both of them into custody and executed a search warrant of the residence.
 Officers found the opened package hidden under clothing at the foot of the bed in the master bedroom.